MarcAbouAbdallah/MarcAbouAbdallah/README.md

 ## 💫 About Me:
 - 🎓 I'm a third-year software engineering student at McGill University.
 I have a 3.96/4.0 CGPA and I'm on the Dean's List.
 - 💼 I'm currently working at the RCMP as a programmer analyst intern, helping the Cloud team in Azure DevOps automation and building a Node.js web application.
-- 🎯 I've recently completed the Meta Backend Developer Certificate.
+- 🎯 I've recently completed the [Meta Back-End Developer Certificate](https://www.coursera.org/account/accomplishments/professional-cert/FL5GDP4W5M7A).
 - 👀 I'm particularly interested in back-end development and machine learning.
-- 🔎 I'm looking for a summer 2025 internship.
+- 🔎 I'm looking for a summer 2025 internship !

 ---

 ## 🚀 What I'm Up To
-- 🤖 Building an AI news headlines generator that leverages web scraping and deep learning.
+- 🤖 Building an AI news headline generator that leverages web scraping and deep learning.
 - 💻 Building a Node.js Emergency Medical Service (EMS) application.

 ---